-CONTRACT: Puget Sound Police Managers Association (Captains & Lieutenants - King County Sheriff's Office)
+CONTRACT: Puget Sound Police Managers Association (Captains and Lieutenants - King County Sheriff's Office)

-MISCELLANEOUS CONTRACT ISSUES: ≻ Biw EEKLY PAY: The agreement contains language providing for the implementation of biweekly pay.
-EREST ARBITRATION GIBLE: Yes No STRIKE PROVISION: Yes OITIONAL LEAVE OVISIONS: The agreement establishes two days of leave per year for serving as a Command Duty Officer.
-The leave cannot be carried over or cashed out. ≻ Ноц JRS OF WORK: Captains are FLSA overtime exempt salaried employees and are expected to work the hours required to accomplish the duties of their position.
-RFORMANCE LUATIONS: The agreement provides for annual performance evaluations.
+MISCELLANEOUS CONTRACT ISSUES: BIWEEKLY PAY: This agreement contains language providing for the implementation of biweekly pay.
+INTEREST ARBITRATION ELIGIBLE: The employees covered under this agreement are interest- arbitration eligible.
+No strike provision: This agreement contains a standard no strike provision.
+ADDITIONAL LEAVE PROVISIONS: This agreement establishes two days of leave per year for serving as a Command Duty Officer.
+The leave cannot be carried over or cashed out.
+Hours of Work: Captains are Fair Labor Standards Act (FLSA) overtime exempt salaried employees and are expected to work the hours required to accomplish the duties of their position.
+PERFORMANCE EVALUATIONS: This agreement provides for annual performance evaluations.